|

 Athletic training is a growing allied health profession dealing with the prevention, evaluation, management and rehabilitation of injuries to the physically active.
 To become an athletic trainer, one needs to:

-How does a two-year, liberal arts college fit into the plans to become a certified athletic trainer, if it requires a bachelor’s degree?
+How does a two-year, liberal arts college fit into the plans to become a certified athletic trainer, if it requires a master’s degree?

-- Andrew College can provide hands-on practical experience for you, while preparing you to enter into a four-year school’s athletic training program.
+1. Andrew College can provide hands-on practical experience for you, while preparing you to enter a bachelor’s program with a master’s in athletic training as the next step.

-- You would have the opportunity to get experience working with college-level men’s and women’s soccer, baseball, softball and men’s golf.
+3. You would have the opportunity to get experience working with college-level men’s and women’s soccer, baseball, softball, men’s golf, women’s basketball, and women’s volleyball.

 For more information about the athletic training program at Andrew College, please contact: